 Cooler weather, sweaters, Friday night lights, and pumpkin-spiced lattes.
-We all have our own reasons to look forward to fall, and one of those is often the sudden lack of many of the bugs that plague our outdoor activities during the summer months.
+We all have our reasons to look forward to fall, and one of those is often the sudden lack of many of the bugs that plague our outdoor activities during the summer months.
 So, where do all the bugs go?
 Do the bugs just disappear?
 How do various insects survive the winter?
 The answers are different for each kind.
 This article is going to go over many of your common household bugs (as well as some of the more friendly insects!) and explain where they go when we no longer see them out and about in the warmer months.

 Things to understand about bugs

 The first thing to understand is how most insects regulate (or for that matter, don’t regulate) their body temperature.
-Unlike us mammals that are endothermic and able to produce our own heat and decently regulate our own temperature, most insects are exothermic – they aren’t able to produce their own heat or regulate their own temperature.
+Unlike us mammals that are endothermic and able to produce our heat and decently regulate our temperature, most insects are exothermic – they aren’t able to produce their heat or regulate their temperature.
 In that sense, they’re like amphibians, reptiles, and most fish.
-This means that in order to survive many of the fully developed types of these various insects and bugs rely on staying in a temperate environment.
+This means that to survive many of the fully developed types of these various insects and bugs rely on staying in a temperate environment.
 Oftentimes if they’re unable to get somewhere warm they’ll slowly lose mobility and eventually perish.

-There are certain arthropods that produce chemicals similar to the antifreeze we put in vehicles and machinery, protecting them from freezing during their dormant hibernation periods.
+Certain arthropods produce chemicals similar to the antifreeze we put in vehicles and machinery, protecting them from freezing during their dormant hibernation periods.
 Other insects make sure they’re at a point in their life cycle where they can better withstand the cooler temperature, such as the egg, larvae, or pupae stage.
 They enter what’s called a diapause phase, where development is suspended and energy is conserved.
 You’ll see that nature has come up with many ways for insects to overwinter and ensure the continuation of these species – but now let’s get down to the specifics!

 Most of the ants we encounter in Texas (and there are over 250 species!) will go fully subterranean once winter sets in.
 They’ll tunnel down deep to avoid the cold, and depending on the severity of the cold many colonies do in fact die away.
 In a lot of ways ants survive winter in similar ways to us humans – they put on extra weight, store up extra reserves of fat, and find places that offer them better protection from the elements.
 It’s all about protecting their queen, and they’ll go to great lengths to do so.

 Bed bugs are a bit of an anomaly.
 These insects check just about every box of the pest checklist and are survivors in every sense of the word.
 They’re able to thrive in a wide range of temperatures, and it’ll often take several days of below-freezing weather to successfully kill a bed bug.
 They have a knack for acclimating to cold weather and will enter a hibernation-like state where they can go months without feeding.
 As their name implies, they enjoy living in and around our beds.
-The extra covers we pull out for winter and our disposition to spend more time indoors can actually make for an increase in bed bug populations and help them thrive!
+The extra covers we pull out for winter and our disposition to spend more time indoors can make for an increase in bed bug populations and help them thrive!
 These are pests that take a professional approach, and the experts at 855Bugs have been ridding people of their bedbug problems for over a decade.

 We celebrate our bees and don’t see them as a bug.
 It’s still a marvel how these cold-blooded pollinators make it through the winter months.